OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ## Android Platform Overview

-This chapter is going to introduce Android on the architecture point of view and will provide the reader with detailed information on security mechanisms.
-Then, it will describe the structure of an Android application and will emphasize on the Inter Process Communication mechanism.
+This chapter is going to introduce Android on the architecture point of view and will provide the reader with detailed information on it's security mechanisms.
+Then, it will describe the structure of an Android application and will emphasize on the Inter Process Communication (IPC) mechanisms.
 Last, the way Android applications are published is explained to the reader.

 ### Android Architecture and Security Mechanisms